How to enable Java in all the major web browsers

 How to enable Java in Microsoft Edge

-With the launch of Windows 10, Microsoft decided to let go of Internet Explorer and, instead, build a new web browser called Microsoft Edge.
-However, just like Google and Mozilla, Microsoft also chose to let go of old and vulnerable plugins, so the company decided not to offer support for Java applets in Edge.
-The only way we know for running Java content on a website opened in Edge is to use its "Open with Internet Explorer" option.
-In Microsoft Edge, when a web page you’re on uses Java, click or tap on the More button from the top right side of the window and then click or tap on the "Open with Internet Explorer" entry.
+In Windows 10, Microsoft decided to let go of Internet Explorer and build a new web browser called Microsoft Edge.
+However, just like Google and Mozilla, Microsoft also chose to let go of old and vulnerable plugins, so the company decided not to offer support for Java applets in Microsoft Edge.
+The only way we know to run Java content on a website opened in Edge is to use its "Open with Internet Explorer" option.
+In Microsoft Edge, when a web page you are on uses Java, click or tap the "Settings and More" button from the top right side of the window or press ALT+X on your keyboard.
+Then, click or tap the "Open with Internet Explorer" entry.

-Windows 10 will launch the web page inside Internet Explorer.
-If Java is installed on your computer, you will be able to see the full web page content.
+Windows 10 launches the web page inside Internet Explorer.
+If Java is installed on your computer, you are then able to see the full web page content.

 How to enable Java in Opera

-Opera is a web browser based on the Chromium technology and shares part of its code base with Google Chrome.
-As a direct result, when Google decided to stop supporting NPAPI plugins, including Java, Opera stopped supporting them too, and there’s no easy way of running Java in Opera.
-To make things even more interesting, in a masochistic way :), it’s even more complicated to make Java work in Opera than it is in Chrome.
+Opera is based on the Chromium technology and shares part of its code base with Google Chrome.
+As a direct result, when Google decided to stop supporting NPAPI plugins, including Java, Opera stopped supporting them too.
+To make things even more interesting, in a masochistic way, it is even more complicated to make Java work in Opera than it is in Chrome.

-Although not so popular nowadays, Java has had quite a big market share in the past.
+Java had quite a significant market share in the past.
 While some web browsers like Google Chrome, Mozilla Firefox and Opera stopped supporting Java applets, others never supported them, like Microsoft Edge.
-Only older browsers like Internet Explorer or the long term release of Firefox still support Java applets today.
-If you still need to use Java, this guide should have helped you.
-If it didn’t, and you still have issues, don’t hesitate to leave a comment below.
+Only older browsers like Internet Explorer still support Java applets today.
+If you still need to use Java, share a comment below in which you let us know which sites and web pages still require Java.
+We are curious to know.